react-navigation/react-navigation.github.io/versioned_docs/version-8.x/typescript.md

   >;
 ```

-Then, you'd set up the type for your root navigator in the same file where your root navigator is defined:
+Then, you'd set up the type for your root navigator in the same file where your root navigator is used:

 ```ts
 import { createStackNavigator } from '@react-navigation/stack';